Information for parents, carers, families and social workers

 The Course Director is James Dyer, former Operations Manager at British Exploring Society and a veteran of expedition leadership.
 James is an experienced and professional expedition leader.
 He has set up and led expeditions and adventurous projects across the world for a wide range of client groups from young people, adults, scientists and TV production companies.
 His background is in outdoor and adventurous sports coaching and instructing, and he has been involved in developing young people and expedition leaders for nearly 20 years.

 In addition to James, the course is delivered by a range of expedition professionals and subject specialists including the team at the National Mountain Centre, Plas Y Brenin.
 Whilst on expedition you will have a dedicated Trainee Leader Mentor who will coach you throughout your time on expedition.

-The Programme culminates in you putting what you have learnt into practice on an extended 6-week expedition to The Scottish Highlands, or Indian Himalaya.
-During expedition you will be part of a fire (group) working alongside the Leadership team to deliver a transformational expedition.
+The Programme culminates in you putting what you have learnt into practice on an extended 6-week expedition to the Canadian Yukon or Peruvian Amazon.
+During expedition you will be part of a Fire (group) working alongside the leadership team to deliver a transformational expedition.
 The Programme is designed to equip you with the skills and knowledge to train others in safe expedition skills, plan expeditions and take on leadership roles as part of an expedition team.

-Modules 1 to 4 will be delivered during the spring of 2020, offering Trainee Leaders a raft of valuable skills and knowledge to take with them on the overseas expedition phase.
+Modules 1 to 4 will be delivered during the Spring of 2021, offering Trainee Leaders a raft of valuable skills and knowledge to take with them on the overseas expedition phase.
 Please note, dates for the following modules have not yet been finalised but will be scheduled to take place over weekends and during academic holidays where possible.